Publication(s)

 Communications - Political Behaviour: (Social) Media, Participation, and Deliberation

-• (in progress) Diana Mutz and I are working on an update to Hearing the Other Side.
+(in progress?)
+Diana Mutz and I are working on an update to Hearing the Other Side.
 We are providing a historical comparison between media today and media of two decades ago on their extent of cross-cutting exposure.
-We will also dive into specific social media analyses to compare between platforms as well as to better understand where social media’s advantage for cross-cutting exposure is coming from. *Presenting at the Political Communications Panel during MPSA in Chicago, IL (April 2025).
+We will also dive into specific social media analyses to compare between platforms as well as to better understand where social media’s advantage for cross-cutting exposure is coming from. *Presented at the Political Communications panel during MPSA in Chicago, IL (April 2025).

-Deliberative Democracy and Innovation: Bridging and Political Efficacy from Community based Dialogue and Civic Engagement
+Democracy - Bridging Division, Community based Dialogue, and Civic Engagement